 As a small business growth strategist and story advocate, the question I’m most often asked is, “How do I create a brand story?”

 Well, here’s my attempt to answer that question in writing.
-Be warned, this is a long one, but if you want the cliff notes, I created this workbook that walks you through the 6-step blueprint.
+Be warned, this is a long one, but if you want the cliff notes, I wrote this post that walks you through the 6-step blueprint.

 The blueprint is the Brand Story Canvas, a tool I created to help take the guesswork out of what makes a good business story.